Drag Race México season 2

 The second season of Drag Race México premiered on 20 June 2024, airing on WOW Presents Plus internationally.
 The season was confirmed by World of Wonder on 31 July 2023.

 The winner of the second season of Drag Race México was Leexa Fox.
-Eva Blunt, Horacio Potasio and Jenary Bloom were the runners-up.
+Eva Blunt, Horacio Potasio, and Jenary Bloom were the runners-up.
 Luna Lansman and Nina de la Fuente were voted as the season's Miss Congeniality.
 Garçonne was voted Miss Look Perdido.

 Production

 On 31 July 2023, it was announced via the show's official Instagram page that casting for the second season was open.
 Applications remained open for four weeks before closing on 30 August 2022.

 The production company, World of Wonder, released a 20-second teaser on social media.
 The clip showcases the hosts, Lolita Banana and Queen of the Universe season 2 winner Taiga Brava (the latter replacing season one host Valentina), in a vintage university-themed set.
-On the same day, it was announced that Óscar Madrazo would recur his role again during season 2.
+On the same day, it was announced that Óscar Madrazo would reprise his role during season 2.

 Thirteen contestants were announced on 23 May 2024.
-Participants include La Más Draga alumns Elektra Vandergeld, Eva Blunt, Leexa Fox, Luna Lansman, and Nina de la Fuente.
+Participants include La Más Draga alumna Elektra Vandergeld, Eva Blunt, Leexa Fox, Luna Lansman, and Nina de la Fuente.